VCU-CS-Capstone/CS-25-313-Gamification/Status Reports/Status Report Fall Week 01.md

 # *CS 25-313 Gamification of Extracurricular Participation in CS*

-**Students' Names:**

-**Mentor:**
+**Students' Names: Chase Taylor, Jason Black, Tayah Mezick, Vy Luu**

+**Mentor: Luke Gusukuma**

-**Faculty Advisor:**
+**Faculty Advisor: Luke Gusukuma**

 ## 1) Accomplishments this week ##
-   - investigate databases done by student A
-   - make flowcharts done by students A and B
+   - Researched Contextual Analysis

 ## 2) Milestones to be completed next week ##
-   - debug the code to be performed by student C
+   - Execute Survey
+   - Create a solid idea on IF gamification really is the answer to increasing participation

 ## 3) Issues, problems or concerns ##
-   - student C needs to learn java
-   - database repository costs big $$$
+   - Not coding heavy
+   - More of a research based outcome rather than a product
+   - Will the mock product be beneficial to participation